 - Apprentices agree to present at the Frontiers in Undergraduate Research Poster Exhibition the fall or spring following the apprenticeship.

 Applications are submitted via the Quest Portal link found in each position description.
-You can apply for a maximum of 2 positions.

 There is a standard set of application questions that all applicants will be required to answer.
 Click here to view an outline of the application questions.
 Faculty may also elect to add an additional question specific to their apprenticeship.
 If there are additional questions, they will be noted in the apprenticeship descriptions.